Reflections of a Maths Lead: KS2 SATs & New Curriculum

 SATs Reasoning Papers: an ode to practically applying maths skills

-As a Maths Lead, the main focus next year (and not just because of the tests) will be to continuously encourage teachers to creatively challenge children with a broad range of mathematical problems and situations.
+As a Maths Lead, the main focus for the coming years (and not just because of the tests) will be to continuously encourage teachers to creatively challenge children with a broad range of mathematical problems and situations.
 In problem solving, knowledge of Maths facts and strategies meets real life.
 Therefore it must remain a focus, particularly as children become more confident with calculation techniques.
 After all, learning how to use calculations is pointless unless children use them in real life contexts.

 Can the bar model method help prepare pupils for SATs?